 A Christian Perspective on HomosexualityWilliam Lane Craig

-A frank attempt to deal with the question of whether homosexuality is immoral.
+A frank attempt to deal with the question of whether a homosexual lifestyle is immoral.
+First published in Hard Questions, Real Answers (Wheaton, Ill.: Crossway, 2003).
+Medical data updated by Dr. Peter May MRCGP, 2019.

 One of the most volatile and important issues facing the Church today is the question of homosexuality as an alternative lifestyle.
 The Church cannot duck this question.
-Events like the brutal murder of Matthew Shepherd, the homosexual student in Wyoming, or the recent spate of scandals involving pedophile priests, which has rocked the Catholic Church, serve to thrust this question to the front and center of American culture.
+The collision between LGBT concerns and concerns of religious freedom, exemplified in the case of the Colorado baker who refused on grounds of conscience to supply a wedding cake carrying a message endorsing same sex marriage, along with the U.S. Supreme Court’s re-definition of “marriage” to include same sex unions, have thrust this question to the front and center of American culture.

-Christians who reject the legitimacy of the homosexual lifestyle are routinely denounced a homophobic, intolerant, even hateful.
+Christians who deny the legitimacy of a homosexual lifestyle are routinely denounced as homophobic, intolerant, even hateful.
 There is thus tremendous intimidation concerning this issue.
-Some churches have even endorsed the homosexual lifestyle and welcome those who practice it to be their ministers.
+Some churches have moved away from the historic Christian position and endorsed the homosexual lifestyle and even ordain those who practice it to serve as their ministers.

 So who are we to say that these apparently earnest Christians are wrong?